prr123/acmeHttp/README.md

 usage: ./createHttpCerts /cr=crname /type=prod|test /dbg

 program that creates a security certificate for https containg the zones (domains) listed in the cr file.
-A cr name should be the name of the domain using an underscore to separate the  primary from tht secondary:
+A cr name should be the name of the domain using an underscore to separate the  primary from the secondary domain:
 example: domain: example.com => crname: example_com.cr